ggschiava/bestpractices/BestPracticesDSDE.md

 Of course you could do the same for Data Science.

+## Data Mesh and Databricks
+You can read about this in this (blog)[https://www.databricks.com/blog/2022/10/10/databricks-lakehouse-and-data-mesh-part-1.html]

 ## Some material that may help the team write better code